janosh/matbench-discovery/models/orb/readme.md

 _Note: The models in the benchmark submissions are not trained with the D3 dispersion correction.
 If you are interested in models with integrated D3 corrections, please see our github link above._

-- `orb-v1` - This is our full model, pretrained as a de-noising model on a wide variety of collected crystal structures.
-It is then finetuned using [`MPtraj`](https://figshare.com/articles/dataset/23713842) and [`Alexandria`](https://alexandria.icams.rub.de/) jointly.
+- **ORB**: `orb-v1` - This is our full model, pretrained as a de-noising model on a wide variety of collected crystal structures.
+It is then finetuned using [`MPtrj`](https://figshare.com/articles/dataset/23713842) and [`Alexandria`](https://alexandria.icams.rub.de/) jointly.

-- `orb-v1-mptraj-only` - This is our model which fits the data requirements of the Matbench Discovery benchmark - namely that it is trained only on the MPtraj dataset.
+- **ORB-MPtrj**: `orb-v1-mptrj-only` - This is our model which fits the data requirements of the Matbench Discovery benchmark - namely that it is trained only on the MPtrj dataset.
 This model uses the full MPTraj dataset for both the pretraining steps and the finetuning steps.
 It uses no other data sources.

 For more information on the models, please refer to our [Github Repository](https://github.com/orbital-materials/orbitalmaterials).
 We are working on a more complete technical report which will be available soon.

-### `orb-v1`: Full dataset pretraining, MPtraj + Alexandria finetuning
+### **ORB**: `orb-v1` - Full dataset pretraining, MPtrj + Alexandria finetuning

 | Item                 | Link/Url                                                                                         |
 | -------------------- | ------------------------------------------------------------------------------------------------ |